akalerupe/akalerupe/README.md

     to stimulate positive change in society.For her programming languages are only tools to achieve a particular goal.
 Suffice to say, she is not tied down to a specific language ot framework.
 She is open to learning new technologies to maximize consumer impact.
-To her programming is an art form to be consumed like any other.She is constantly striving to write clean and aesthetically pleasing code.When she's not coding you'll probably finding her eating Potatoes or reading African Literature.
+She sees programming as an art form to be consumed  just like any other.She is constantly striving to write clean and aesthetically pleasing code.When she's not coding you'll probably finding her eating Potatoes or reading African Literature.